nainarazz/portfolio-website/src/pages/blog/4-important-skills-software-devs.md

 export const meta = {
 published: true,
-publishedAt: '2020-02-15',
+publishedAt: '2020-02-17',
-title: 'This is my very first blog post',
+title: '4 Most Important Skills for Software Developers',
 summary:
-'I am learning how to build a blog using Markdown in a static web page build on top of Next.js',
+'What are the most important skills needed by software developers to be successful?
+Find out in this post.',
-backgroundImgUrl: '/static/images/saas-icon.png'
+backgroundImgUrl: '/static/images/react-icon.png'
 };

 export default ({ children }) => (<div>{children}</div>);